-2020 Ford Mustang Mach-E Vs Model Y, I-Pace, EQC, E-Tron, Polestar 2
+2021 Ford Mustang Mach-E Vs Model Y, I-Pace, EQC, E-Tron, Polestar 2

 |$36,950

 The Mustang Mach-E isn’t a new model designed to check a few boxes.
 It will offer a range of battery sizes with different power outputs, ranges, and drive types.
-However, without pricing information, it is a tad difficult to see where it falls against its competitors, but Ford certainly offers a wide range of choices for the customer.
+Its price makes it an attractive offering in a segment dominated by luxury players.

 It appears the Mach-E is competing against Tesla Model Y in price, performance, and more; however, neither of them are on sale.
 That means some specs could change before production begins, including the Mustang’s impressive performance numbers.